-The 2019 Allegany Adventure Run kicks off the trail running season in beautiful and challenging Allegany State Park in Salamanca, New York.
+The 2022 Allegany Adventure Run kicks off the trail running season in beautiful and challenging Allegany State Park in Salamanca, New York.
 The Summit Ski Area in Red House is home base for this annual wild and challenging experience covering one of three course distances that suit your fitness level.
 5K, 13K & 27K courses held on 100% forest trails provide a demanding backdrop for this annual challenge on wide, rolling mainly non-technical trail sections near starting and finishing at the brown gage across from the Summit Ski Area.
 Plenty of parking and camping facilities throughout the park.
 Tent camping is not permitted at the Summit Area (race site) however other sections of the Park offer many tent and cabin rentals within a few miles of the starting line.
 Book early!
 15 Cabins are available up at the race site.
 Do it.
 Packet pickup and race-day registration opens at 8am at the Summit Ski Cabin.
 Field limits: 150 for each distance.
-Pre-register by April 27th to guarantee your t-shirt.
+T-shirt pre-registration deadline is April 6th.
+Those who register after this date can pre-order a shirt for a limited time.
 We cannot guarantee race-day shirts to those who register after this date.

 5K is the perfect option for experiencing a walking or running course close to the starting area on Sweetwater trail.
 A few climbs keep the lungs and legs working and will surely give any entrant a good nights sleep after the race.
 The 13K course includes Sweetwater, Christian Hollow and Leonard Run and is no walk in the Park!
 Rarely flat this course is very popular and features many rolling climbs and descents non-technical in nature for experienced trail runners or those with a decent early season base.